 - Peaches.
 I generally use defrosted frozen peaches for convenience, but you can absolutely use fresh peaches if they are in season.

 - Fresh mint.
 This refreshing herb adds a bright, sweet flavor and has a cooling effect on the body, making it the perfect addition to any homemade iced tea.

 How to properly store Peach Sweet Tea?

 Never leave your tea uncovered.
-Always store the tea refrigerator.
-However, you probably noticed that it started to lose its flavor after the first day.
+Always store the tea refrigerator for up to 1 week.

 More Peachy Recipes